Eijkeyal/Networking-operating-system-Research-and-Report-work/README.md

 -To change the server’s name and set the time zone.

-To enable Remote Desktop for remote access.
+-To enable Remote Desktop for remote access.

-To configure a static IP address and DNS settings.
+-To configure a static IP address and DNS settings.

-To disable IE Enhanced Security and check for Windows Updates.
+-To disable IE Enhanced Security and check for Windows Updates.

-To add and remove user accounts using both GUI and PowerShell.
+-To add and remove user accounts using both GUI and PowerShell.

-To securely store and use passwords via PowerShell secure strings.
+-To securely store and use passwords via PowerShell secure strings.

-Understand Server Manager
+-Understand Server Manager

-Rename the Server
+-Rename the Server

-Enable Remote Desktop
+-Enable Remote Desktop

-Configure Static IP Address
+-Configure Static IP Address

-Change Time Zone
+-Change Time Zone

-Disable IE Enhanced Security & Check for Updates
+-Disable IE Enhanced Security & Check for Updates

-Add User via GUI
+-Add User via GUI

-Add User via PowerShell
+-Add User via PowerShell

-Remove User via PowerShell
+-Remove User via PowerShell

-Store Passwords Securely in PowerShell
+-Store Passwords Securely in PowerShell

 ## 👤 Author
 **Eijkeyal Pakhrin**